ch3pjw/junction/docs/source/formatting.rst

    the content that you want to be formatted.
 Using the format attributes like raw escape sequence strings doesn't work in Junction, for reasons that we'll come onto later.
-If you want to apply multiple formats, you should nest your calls, like ``Root.format.bold(Root.format.underline('Title'))``.
+If you want to apply multiple formats, you should nest your calls, like ``Root.format.bold(Root.format.underline('Title'))``, or perform the addition of your formats explicitly before calling them on content:
+   ``(Root.format.bold + Root.format.underline)('Title')``.
+The former is
+   clearer.
 #.
 The result of the content concatenation in the example is a special object
    of type :class:`StringWithFormatting`.
 This object behaves as closely as possible to a normal :class:`str`, but preserves the content 'markup' that was supplied at creation time.
 #.
 Unlike strings merely containing raw escape sequences,
    :class:`StringWithFormatting` objects are smart when it comes to calculating laytout.
-For example, they can be included inside other objects which have redefined what 'normal' formatting means - so whenever your new string would revert to the terminal's default format, it instead reverts to whatever it's parent wants normal to look like.
+For example, they are word-wrappable because the implicit escape sequences don't contribute any length.
+They can also be included inside other objects which have redefined what 'normal' formatting means - so whenever your new string would revert to the terminal's default format, it instead reverts to whatever it's parent wants normal to look like.

 Styling API